Inner London Education Authority: Additional functions

 The ILEA had its own schools broadcasting service, the Educational Television Service, based in the former Tennyson Secondary School, Thackeray Road, SW8.
 The television centre had two functional television studios, a training studio, a master control and sound and vision mixing suites.
 At one stage this was believed to be the largest closed-circuit television system in the world.
 The first transmission took place on 16 September 1969 and the Television Service ran until 1977.
 When the Post Office, whose cabling was used for the distribution, wanted to withdraw from its contract in the late 1970s, the programming was transferred to VHS tapes and the CCTV network closed down.

 The Cockpit Theatre, Marylebone (also known at the Cockpit Youth and Arts Centre), in Gateforth Street, London, NW8, was built for the ILEA on the edge of the Lisson Green estate in 1969–70.
 It was designed as a Theatre in the round by Edward Mendelsohn.
 The ILEA created the first Theatre in Education company to be entirely housed within a local education authority.
 It employed seven actor-teachers and a stage manager and focused its work on secondary schools and Further Education.
 As well as traditional T.I.E. the Cockpit team used the approach to develop shows analysing set texts.
 When ILEA was abolished in 1990, ownership of the theatre transferred to the London Borough of Westminster.

-The ILEA also ran a watersports centre at Greenland Dock in Bermondsey, and the Centre For Life Studies, a training centre for biologists in secondary education, at London Zoo; and funded the Horniman Museum in Forest Hill, south London, and the Geffrye Museum, now the Museum of the Home, in Bethnal Green.
+The ILEA also ran a watersports centre at Greenland Dock in Bermondsey, and the Centre For Life Studies, a training centre for biologists in secondary education, at London Zoo; and funded the Horniman Museum in Forest Hill, south London, and the Geffrye Museum, now the Museum of the Home, in Hoxton.